Benny Golson

 That's Funky

-The rhythm section is tight and funky in the expected sense, and Golson rides over it without losing what makes his playing identifiable.
-His tone remains immediately his regardless of the surrounding texture, which is a testament to how fully formed and distinctive it is.
+The repertoire revisits some of Golson's most recognizable compositions in arrangements that emphasize their R&B undercurrents.
+His tone remains immediately his regardless of the funkier surroundings, which is a testament to how fully formed and distinctive it is.
 You would never mistake this for another tenor player even in an unfamiliar context.

 Killer Joe